-- (1) Includes amounts deferred into our EDIP.
-See the "2020 Nonqualified Deferred Compensation" table below for more information regarding amounts that each of our NEOs deferred during 2020. - (2) The amounts reflected in these columns represent the aggregate grant date fair value of all equity awards that we granted to our NEOs, computed in accordance with ASC 718.
+(1) Includes amounts deferred into our EDIP.
+See the "2020 Nonqualified Deferred Compensation" table below for more information regarding amounts that each of our NEOs deferred during 2020.

+(2) The amounts reflected in these columns represent the aggregate grant date fair value of all equity awards that we granted to our NEOs, computed in accordance with ASC 718.
 For all NEOs, the amount in the "Stock Awards" column for 2020 equals the aggregate grant date fair value of all PSUs and RSUs that we granted during 2020.
 We calculated the grant date fair value of all PSUs based on the probable outcome of the applicable performance conditions, consistent with the estimate of aggregate compensation cost to be recognized over the service period determined as of the grant date under ASC 718.
-The maximum aggregate value of all of each NEO's PSUs at the grant date assuming that we attain the highest level of performance is as follows: Mr. Lico \$5,563,646; Mr. McLaughlin \$1,593,111; Ms. Hulit \$835,091; Mr. Pringle \$880,091 and Ms. Walker \$1,265,266.
+The maximum aggregate value of all of each NEO's PSUs at the grant date assuming that we attain the highest level of performance is as follows: Mr. Lico - \$5,563,646; Mr. McLaughlin - \$1,593,111; Ms. Hulti - \$33,091; Mr. Pringle - \$860,091 and Ms. Walker - \$1,265,266.
 With respect to RSUs, we calculated the grant date fair value under ASC 718 based on the base number of shares of common stock underlying the RSU times the closing price of the common stock on the date of grant.
-The maximum aggregate value of the RSUs granted in 2020, reflecting an opportunity to earn up of a maximum of 150% of the corresponding base number of shares of common stock underlying the corresponding RSUs, of all of each NEO's RSUs at the grant date assuming that the highest level of performance was achieved was as follows: Mr. Lico \$4,062,391; Mr. McLaughlin \$1,161,243; Ms. Hulit \$608,711; Mr. Pringle \$626,933; and Ms. Walker \$922,272.
-The actual number of shares of common stock underlying the RSUs granted in 2020, was 107.8% of the corresponding bear number of shares of common stock underlying the RSUs.
+The maximum aggregate value of the RSUs granted in 2020, reflecting an opportunity to earn up to a maximum of 150% of the corresponding base number of shares of common stock underlying the RSUs granted in 2020, based on the actual level of performance was achieved was as follows: Mr. Lico - \$4,062,391; Mr. McLaughlin - \$1,161,243; Ms. Hult - \$608,711; Mr. Pringle - \$626,933; and Ms. Walker - \$222,272.
+The actual number of shares of common stock underlying the RSUs granted in 2020, was 107.8% of the corresponding base number of shares of common stock underlying the RSUs granted in 2020, was 107.8% of the corresponding base number of shares of common stock underlying the RSUs.
 With respect to stock options, we have calculated the grant date fair value under FASB ASC Topic 718 using the Black-Scholes option pricing model.
-Additional information about the assumptions that we used when valuing equity awards is set forth in our Annual Report on Form 10-K in Not8 17 to the Consolidated francial Statements for
+Additional information about the assumptions that we used when valuing equity awards is set forth in our Annual Report on Form